Peter Fregene

-Peter "Apu" Fregene, also known as The Flying Cat (born 17 May 1947) is a former Nigerian football goalkeeper.
+Peter "Apu" Fregene, also known as The Flying Cat (17 May 1947 – 13 October 2024) was a Nigerian footballer who played as a goalkeeper.

-Career
+Club career

-Born in Sapele, Fregene played club football for Lagos rivals ECN and Stationery Stores F.C. during a career that spanned the 1960s, 1970s and 1980s.
+Born in Sapele, Fregene played club football for Lagos rivals ECN and Stationery Stores F.C. during a career that spanned the 1960s, 1970s and ECN later known as NEPA, Lagos between1978 and 1982.
+He was recalled to the National team in 1982 Nations'Cup in Libya.
 He won the Nigerian FA Cup with both ECN and Stationery Stores.

 International career

 Fregene was the first choice goalkeeper for the Nigeria national football team from 1968 to 1971, before being recalled for the 1982 African Cup of Nations finals.
 He also represented Nigeria at the 1968 Summer Olympics in Mexico City.

+Death

+Fregene died on 13 October 2024, at the age of 77.